robertodoering/twitter_api/README.md

 ## Response transformation

 Every request has a transform parameter that can be used to parse the response.
+By default, each response is parsed synchronously in the same isolate.
+When handling a large response, this can result in a poor app performance when using Flutter.

-When using Flutter, the request should be parsed in an isolate.
+Therfore when using this package with Flutter, the responses should be parsed in an isolate.

 Example:

 ```dart
 // todo
 ```

+For more information, see [Parse JSON in the background](https://flutter.dev/docs/cookbook/networking/background-parsing).

 ## Development